BasilAvad/MovingAverage/README.md

 }
 ```
 ## Moving Average Test and Result
-*  The blue line is sensor raw data
+*  The blue line is sensor raw data.
-*  The red line is the sensor data with a moving average
+*  The red line is the sensor data with a moving average.

 ![COM4 6_15_2023 2_03_10 PM](https://github.com/BasilAvad/MovingAverage/assets/69681817/bbe3f810-01bb-46a5-8662-a3d24ccba380)
+* For more watch the video below.
 [Video](https://github.com/BasilAvad/MovingAverage/assets/69681817/a9d82036-8858-4e28-aa69-52e078575ddf)